Thought dump

 Beardie owners frequently ask whether bearded dragons can consume cabbage.
 Cabbage is an extremely healthy food source that boasts antioxidants, vitamins and minerals.

-Bearded dragons can enjoy green cabbage as long as it is properly prepared.
+as long as it is properly prepared.
 Mix into a salad and offer in moderation; green cabbage contains vitamins C and K as well as fiber and antioxidants which all provide valuable nutritional benefits to bearded dragons.

 Green cabbage is an excellent source of calcium for reptile skeleton health.
 Additionally, its abundance of dietary fiber helps regulate bowel movements and support digestive health while it contains vitamin A, potassium, and phosphorus for even further benefits.